When jet engines fall apart, aircraft must stay intact | DW | 22.02.2021

 The crew handled the emergency exactly as practiced in simulator sessions.

-Such uncontrolled failures can result in debris exiting the engine, with separated blades and stray parts puncturing fuselage and wings like shrapnel, in the worst case disabling vital aircraft functions.
+Debris can break free from the engine in such uncontrolled failures, with separated blades and stray parts puncturing fuselage and wings like shrapnel, in the worst case disabling vital aircraft functions.
 This is what happened on Qantas flight QF32 in November 2010, when an engine explosion damaged the Airbus A380 so badly that a the likelihood of a safe emergency landing was called into doubt, though it was ultimately carried out successfully.

 On board of UA328 on Saturday, it seemed that the containment ring made of ultraresistant Kevlar had withstood any impact and hindered the emergence of any debris.
 The aircraft stayed fully maneuverable and came in for an emergency landing in Denver 23 minutes after takeoff.
 No one on board or on the ground was harmed.

-A closer examination of the airframe showed that the people on board were luckier than initially suspected: A piece of debris from the engine had torn a sizeable hole underneath the root of the wing, only centimeters away from the full main tanks.
+A closer examination of the airframe showed that the people on board were luckier than initially reported: A piece of debris from the engine had torn a sizable hole underneath the root of the wing, only centimeters away from the full main tanks.

 The US National Transportation Safety Board (NTSB) has meanwhile shared its first investigation findings: One fan blade was fractured near the root, possibly due earlier metal fatigue in the hollow titan blades.
 An adjacent fan blade was fractured about mid-span and a piece of a blade was found embedded in the outer Kevlar containment ring.
 The PW4077 engine powers early Boeing 777 air planes from the mid-1990s.
 The aircraft now affected has been in operation since 1995.